 - Automated updates.
 Data from all your sources are up-to-date and ready for your analysis.
 No more manual downloads or refreshing required.
 Datasets patiently wait for you in your dashboards.

 - Similarly, data exploration efforts have never been more effective.
-If you want to prove your hypotheses but don’t really know where to look, use our 'explore' feature to create visualisations in next-to-no-time and find that needle in the haystack.
+If you want to prove your hypotheses but don’t really know where to look, use our 'explore' feature to create visualizations in next-to-no-time and find that needle in the haystack.